chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 The word "bias" does not sound comfortable, and I believe most of the time most of people mean well.
 I'm not accusing anybody, it's just that we can learn from the past.
 Talking about it will probably make it better, while not talking about it will definitely not make it better.

-To be more clear, here are some typical (cognitive and social) bias:
+To be more clear, here are some typical (cognitive and social) biases:

 - _Aesthetic Bias_.
 Which is pretty much the same as "beauty".
 - _Social Desirability Bias_.
 "We are, for example, more likely to put forward opinions that we believe will be well received by others."
 (Which is kind of like peer pressure, speaking of which, I happen to know a book teaching you how to survive that: [_A PhD is not enough_](http://hep.tsinghua.edu.cn/training/courses/gauge.html/advise/A%20PhD%20is%20not%20enough.pdf).)